 Business texting also slots nicely into your existing communication strategy.
 It doesn’t replace any other form of business communication; instead, it works with phone, email, and computer-based messengers to make all your communication more effective.
 Text can help you schedule a phone call at a time that is most convenient for a contact.

-It can also provide the kind of quick follow up that makes sure your email communication is more effective, focused on the kind of substantive questions that are best suited for longer forms of communication.
+It can also provide the kind of quick follow up that makes sure your email communication is more effective, so you can focus on the kind of substantive questions that are best suited for longer forms of communication.